Tampa International Airport: Recent history

 In 2007 and 2008, Zagat Survey ranked TPA the Best Overall U.S. Airport, while placing it second-best overall in 2009 and 2010.
 In 2008 Condé Nast Traveler recognized TPA as the second-best airport in the world, just two tenths of a point behind the first-place winner.
 JD Power and Associates have also given TPA Airport consistently high customer-satisfaction ratings over the years.
 In November 2011, CNN ranked TPA sixth among ten of the world's most loved airports, being the only one on the list from the US.
 In 2016, it was named one of the Top 3 airports in the country by Condé Nast.
 In 2020 Airports Council International named TPA the best airport in North America for its size.
 In 2024, Travel+Leisure ranked TPA the eighth best domestic airport in the US.
 Criteria for the rankings were based on access, check-in, restaurants, shopping, and design, and rated from excellent to poor.
 Readers of the magazine were involved in the survey.
 Palm Beach International Airport, another Florida airport, made the list (#3) as well.

-In August 2022, a 21-foot flamingo sculpture named HOME nicknamed "Phoebe", was installed and opened in Tampa International Airport's main terminal.
-The design from American artist Matthew Mazzotta was chosen out of 734 art proposals submitted from around the world.
+In August 2022, a 21-foot flamingo sculpture named HOME and nicknamed "Phoebe" was installed and opened in the main terminal.
+The design, from American artist Matthew Mazzotta, was chosen out of 734 art proposals submitted from around the world.

 In February 2024, Joe Lopano, the CEO credited with leading Tampa's improvement as a hub, announced plans to retire.
 At the same time, the airport's board announced it would be undergoing an internal search for a replacement.

 Currently, plans are underway to construct a new Airside D in the northwest area of TPA.
 This new airside will feature 16 gates to handle both international and domestic flights, as well as two new airline lounges, one of which will be operated by Delta Air Lines, the anchor tenant of Airside D. It will help TPA serve up to 35 million annual passengers by 2037.
 Groundbreaking of the airside occurred in December 2024, with the airside scheduled to open to the public in 2028.

-On February 3, 2025, it was announced that Delta Air Lines was selected to be the anchor tenant of the new Airside D, and operate one of the airside's two lounge spaces.
+In July 2026, Tampa International was among the first airports to announce plans to join the TSA Gold+ program, which would authorize the Transportation Security Administration to hand over responsibility for airport security screening to private companies.
+The program would expand upon the Screening Partnership Program, a preexisting program that has already allowed certain airports to privatize security screening.